 1) Climate and carbon governance, with an emphasis on urban programs and policies: In the absence of effective climate change regulations at the national level in the United States, municipal governments across the US are designing and implementing their own greenhouse gas (GHG) mitigation and adaptation programs.
 These new forms of climate policy are firmly embedded within urban governance, the behaviors of city residents, and community-based activism, signaling a dramatic shift away from the top- down approach to climate regulation once thought to be the only avenue to global climate governance.
 As city governments enact climate policy through a regulatory focus on those areas of urban governance over which they have direct control (e.g. city ordinances on energy efficiency in the built environment), they are also working to influence the individual behavior of local residents through outreach efforts that provide information about how to voluntarily reduce one's own carbon footprint (e.g. utilizing alternative transportation or compact fluorescent light bulbs).
 This arrangement of political authority has allowed cities to achieve some successes in mitigation efforts, but policy-makers and activists also face significant governance challenges.
+Furthermore, recent efforts at climate mitigation and adaptation are causing new forms of ecological gentrification, something I call carbon gentrification.
 I am examine these shifts within the wider context of neoliberalism as a means to explicitly address questions of power and politics.

 Rice, J.L.
 (2018).
 "Science and the City: Consensus, Calculation and security in Seattle, Washington."
 Handbook on Spaces of Urban Politics.
 Eds.
 K. Ward, A. E. G. Jonas, B. Miller, D. Wilson.
 Routledge